microsoft/WhatTheHack/023-AdvancedKubernetes/Student/07-data-volumes.md

 * Bring your own NFS Server

 The Kubernetes concepts for storage are:

 * [Storage Class](https://kubernetes.io/docs/concepts/storage/storage-classes/) (SC) - Describes the "profile" of the storage solution.  (e.g. Azure Disk with LRS)
 * [Persistent Volume](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) (PV) - A storage instance (e.g. A specific Azure Disk resource)
 * [Persistent Volume Claim](https://kubernetes.io/docs/concepts/storage/dynamic-provisioning/) (PVC) - A request for a storage instance (e.g. Request for a 30Gi disk with a Storage Class).
 When this request is fulfilled, it will create a Persistent Volume.

+We will also look at scaling in this exercise.
+Kubernetes has several declarative constructs for managing replicas of an application:

+- [Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/): Usually for stateless applications.
+The basic unit of scaling is a pod.
+- [StatefulSet](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/): Usually for stateful applications.
+The basic unit of scaling is a pod plus persistent storage for the pod.

 ## Architecture